3 Steps to a Perfect CV

 Example: A Sales Professional might say something like the following:

-You can also add a quick skills section where you can add specific skills such as Cold Calling, KPI Monitoring, Meeting High Targets.
+You can also add a quick skills section to add specific skills such as Cold Calling, KPI Monitoring, Meeting High Targets.
 But be prepared to provide more detailed explanations in the interview.

 Step 2.
 Length & Layout – Less is More!